Cesarion7/maxNumber/README.md

 # maxNumber
 gets the max number from a list of numbers

-creating the int method - will return an int number.
+Method Int gets the max number from an array of int numbers.

+Method Float gets the max number from an array of float numbers.